 - b.
 If you selected the Automatic Day/Night Mode: - Use the Day/Night Threshold (gain dB) slider to set the day/night threshold.
 Move the slider to select the light level when the camera switches between day mode and night mode.
-The slider is only available when the Day/Night Mode setting is set to Automatic.
-The slider might display one of the following values: - Day/Night Threshold (EV): The slider value is in Exposure Values (EV).
-In day mode, the last known light level is displayed under the image panel and is also shown as a blue bar on the Day/Night Threshold slider. - c.
-Enable Adaptive IR Compensation: You can enable automatic infrared adjustments through Adaptive IR Compensation.
-This allows the camera to automatically adjust the video image for saturation caused by IR illumination. - d.
-Enable Night Visibility Check: You can manually enable or disable the night visibility check on a camera.
-The night visibility check, when enabled, performs a periodic test switching between day/night mode to check if there is sufficient light level to switch from night mode to day mode.
-When disabled, the camera will use a less optimal method to determine if the light level is sufficient to switch to day mode.

-Note: Disabling the night visibility check could delay the camera from transitioning between night and day modes and make the transition time less optimal.
-For example, the camera stays in night mode 30 minutes longer than it needs to.

-- 7. To adjust the exposure of the image, adjust the Exposure Settings: - Flicker Control: If your video image flickers because of fluorescent lights around the camera, you can reduce the effects of the light by setting the Flicker Control to the same frequency as your lights.
+The slider is only available when the Day/Night Mode setting is set to Automatic. - · Use the Hysteresis setting to refine the threshold offset. - Choose Low when the camera should switch from day to night in scenes where the difference between light and dark levels are small. - The default value is Medium. - Choose High when the camera should switch modes when the difference between light and dark levels are large. - 6.
+To adjust the exposure of the image, adjust the Exposure Settings: - Flicker Control: If your video image flickers because of fluorescent lights around the camera, you can reduce the effects of the light by setting the Flicker Control to the same frequency as your lights.
 Generally, Europe is 50Hz and North America is 60Hz.

+Note: Resetting this control will stop the video stream for a few seconds.

-Exposure: Click to select the appropriate exposure rate from the drop-down menu.
+• Exposure: Click to select the appropriate exposure rate from the drop-down menu.
 Allow the camera to control the exposure by selecting Automatic.
 In some cases, Automatic is the only option available.